uwctri/CallLog/README.md

 ## Configuration

 Configuration for this module is extensive and complex.
-Full documentation will exist to any public release, but this has no current planned date.
+Full documentation will exist on offical public release, but this has no current planned date.

+Basic setup:

+* Deploy the instrument csv to the project you want to use the EM on, you will probably want to deploy this instrument to a "Study Management" event.
+The call log should exist only on one event and be enabled as repeatable.
+* Review the EM config
+* The end user is expected to complete a call log after every attemp to reach a subject.
+It is recommended that you link end-users to the call log at the end of each event that would make sense.

 ## Feature Requests & Issues